icgrp/ese532_handouts/_sources/hw6/walk_through.md

 - [Contiguous Memory Allocator](https://events.static.linuxfound.org/images/stories/pdf/lceu2012_nazarwicz.pdf)
 - [XRT Execution](https://xilinx.github.io/XRT/2020.2/html/execution-model.html)

-## Creating Vitis Project
+## Building HW6
 - Like we did in HW5, `source sourceMe.sh` first.
 Note that you need to adjust the `sourceMe.sh` if you are running on your local machine.
+To build the cpu version of mmult, run `make cpu`.
+To build the FPGA kernel, run `make fpga`.
+To build the host code, and create the files you need to copy over to the ultra96, run 'make host'.
 <!--
 - We will create the CPU version's project.
     - Launch `vitis` and create application project as we did before.